It's really quite simple to apply your "outdoor" organic gardening knowledge to your house plants.

 Plants that are worth a bit of troubleAfrican violets, for instance, might need coddling, but once you get them near the proper window they'll bloom and bloom.
 Orchids, ferns, and some palms have unusual needs that you can meet with organic methods.

 Easy care house plants that will stand by you

 The peace lily wants water, and then some more water, but it will hang in with you for years.
 Other troupers that Kylee and Jenny recommend are spider plant, cacti, Chinese evergreen, ponytail palm, and Tricia's snake plant.
 Many of these toughies can clean the air for you too.
 Ready to plant indoors?
 Start a succulent container garden right now.

-right now.
 Garden without your rubber boots or your wheelbarrow.
 Your house plants will love you for using organic pest and disease control, and you'll have a healthier home.